vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/serial_numbers.rst

 :guilabel:`Lot/Serial Number` is generated automatically.

 .. tip::
-   While Odoo automatically generates a new lot/serial number to follow the most recent number, it can be edited and changed to any desired number, by clicking the line under the :guilabel:`Lot/Serial Number` field, and changing the generated number.
+   While Leansoft automatically generates a new lot/serial number to follow the most recent number, it can be edited and changed to any desired number, by clicking the line under the :guilabel:`Lot/Serial Number` field, and changing the generated number.